Magnus von Levetzow

-Magnus Otto Bridges von Levetzow (8 January 1871 – 13 March 1939) was a German naval officer who rose to the rank of Konteradmiral.
-He became a Nazi Party politician and served as the Police President of Berlin from 1933 to 1935.
+Magnus Otto Bridges von Levetzow (8 January 1871 – 13 March 1939) was a German aristocrat and naval officer who rose to the rank of Konteradmiral.
+He became a Nazi Party politician and served as the police president of Berlin from 1933 to 1935.
+He was involved in purging the police of Nazi opponents, in organizing the Gestapo and in establishing the Columbia concentration camp.
+He was removed from office after being blamed for a failure to maintain public order during the Kurfürstendamm riots of July 1935.
+Levetzow was a deputy in the Reichstag in 1932–1933, and a member of the Prussian State Council from 1933 until his death.

 Early life

 Levetzow was born to an aristocratic family in Flensburg in 1871, and was taught by private tutors at the family estate in Gravenstein (today, Gråsten, Denmark) until 1880.
-He then attended gymnasia in Roskilde and Copenhagen until 1885, then the Johanneum in Hamburg until 1889.
+He then attended the Gymnasium in Roskilde and Copenhagen until 1885, then the Johanneum in Hamburg until 1889.